Acupuncture, Chinese herbal medicine, moxibustion, cupping, guasha and lifestyle advice.

 Chinese herbal medicine

-mostly of plant origin, however some herbs such as MuLi (oyster shell) contain animal elements
+Mostly of plant origin, however some herbal formulas contain herbs such as Mu Li (oyster shell) and E Jiao (gelatine) which contain animal elements.

-contain no endangered species or unethical products.
+Our herbs contain no endangered species or unethical products.

 If you are prescribed a herbal formula, it is important to tell us about any medications you are taking as herbs can interfere with some prescription medications.
+As a general rule please take your Chinese herbs at least 2 hours away from prescription medication.

 Chinese herbal formulas may need to be adjusted as your body adapts and responds.
+Therefore we don’t bulk prescribe and adapt and change the herbs as necessary.

 If you get a cold/flu or your health stasis changes during the course of your prescription, stop the herbs for the time being and check in with us at the clinic.